For a list of guests, performers, and attending professionals ordered by confirmation date, please click here.

 Director Mike Faber is the Founder, Chief Creative Officer, and Host of the highly geeky and ever expanding ESO Network, The Earth Station One Podcast and accompanying blog which celebrates our love for all things Sci-Fi, Fantasy, Comics & much, much more since April 2010.

-Bill Fawcett has been games designing, writing, and editing since the early 80s.
-He has edited or co-edited over 40 Science Fiction anthologies.
-His non-fiction books include two Navy SEALs histories and books on mistakes in history.
-He is also a game and computer game designer.
+Bill Fawcett has edited or co-edited over 40 science fiction anthologies and non-fiction books including two Navy SEALs histories and books on mistakes in history.
+He is also a game designer.

 Chandra Free is the artist/writer/creator behind the dark fantasy graphic novel series, The God Machine.
 She's the Art Director at BLAM!
 Ventures, creator of the comics SKIN and Matilda TIKI, an illustrator on books like Fraggle Rock and the Graphic Canon; and colorist for Mice Templar and Sullengrey.